keeferrourke/la-capitaine-icon-theme/README.md

 The configuration script included here is written by me and licensed under the permissive MIT license.

-See LICENSE and COPYING for more details.
+See the `LICENSE` and `COPYING` files for more details.

 ### Donations
-I'm a poor university computer science student, and I spend many hours per week working on this and other projects -- If you like this icon pack and want to support me, please consider donating via [Paypal](https://paypal.me/keeferrourke), [Patreon](https://www.patreon.com/krourke), or [Bitcoin](https://krourke.org/btc.html) :smile:
+I'm a poor university computer science student, and I spend many hours per week working on this and other projects &mdash; If you like this icon pack and want to support me, please consider donating via [Paypal](https://paypal.me/keeferrourke), [Patreon](https://www.patreon.com/krourke), or [Bitcoin](https://krourke.org/btc.html) :smile:

+If you want to contribute to this project but can't make a monetary donation, shoot me an email and we can sort something out.

-Check out `Thanks.md` to see a list of significant donors and contributors!
+Be sure to check out `Thanks.md` to see a list of significant donors and contributors!

 ### Icon Requests
 If there's an icon that's missing in this project, feel free to [contact me](https://krourke.org/contact) or _open an issue_.

 Please follow this format for requests:
 ```
-Application: _name of application_
+Application: <name of application>
-Icon name: _name of icon_
+Icon name: <name of icon>
-Context: _e.g. app, status, action, etc. (if known)_
+Context: <e.g. app, status, action, etc. (if known)>
 Icon reference:
 <attach image of original icon>
 ```